bmbno/Franky/README.md

 # RISC-V

-A project to simulate a RISC-V processor using MIPS architecture.
+A project to simulate a processor using MIPS architecture and RISC instruction set